-Domestic Work: Historically,

-Brazilian society maintained a strict division between genders, with women responsible for most household chores and childcare, even if they worked outside the home.
+Domestic Work: Historically, Brazilian society maintained a strict division between genders, with women responsible for most household chores and childcare, even if they worked outside the home.
 Today, in some urban households, men increasingly help with domestic chores.

-Labor Force: In 2022, some 54% of women worked outside the home, higher than Argentina (51%), but lower than Uruguay (57%) and the US (55%).
-Although men tend to dominate skilled and professional positions, women hold about 37% of managerial roles, higher than in Argentina and Uruguay (30%).
-As of 2021, about 16% of companies have female CEOs.
-Women account for most informal sector workers (see p.
-4 of Economics and Resources), of which more than six million are domestic employees, many of whom are underpaid.
-While Brazilian law outlines labor rights (see p.
-1 of Time and Space), most informal workers lack access to social security and other henefits various childcare benefits.
-Women are guaranteed 120 days of maternity and men 5 days of paternity leave.
-Laws also prohibit women from working in jobs that require them to lift 55 lbs for occasional work and 44 lbs for continuous work.
-If a company is enrolled in the Programa Empresa Cidadã (Corporate Citizen Program), parental leave may increase to 180 days for women and 20 days for men.
+Labor Force: In 2023, some 53% of women worked outside the home, higher than Argentina (51%), but lower than Uruguay (56%) and the US (57%).
+Although men tend to dominate skilled and professional positions, women hold about 39% of managerial roles, higher than in Argentina (29%) and Uruguay (36%).
+As of 2022, about 17% of companies have female CEOs.
+Women account for most informal sector workers (see Economics and Resources), of which more than six million are domestic employees, many of whom are underpaid.
+While Brazilian law outlines labor rights (see Time and Space), most informal workers lack access to social security and other benefits.